lamsfoundation/lams/lams_bb_integration/readme.txt

 	7. Enter the "User Information URL", this points to the servlet that provides LAMS with Blackboard user information.
 	   (See step 7 of "Configuring the module in Blackboard")
-	8. You can optionally put a timout URL and choose an organisation to add the integrated server to.
+	8. You can optionally put a timeout URL and choose an organisation to add the integrated server to.